 We’re going to be using an entry, mid, and high-end cost structure so you have options to choose from.
 Most games can be played at the entry to mid-level, but rockstar-level equipment will get you all the fancy settings you crave.

 |Mid-Level||$600 – $800|

 |High-End||$800 – $1000+|

 The central processing unit (CPU) is the “brain of the computer.
 If you’re only a gamer and don’t plan on using video editing software, your rig shouldn’t bottleneck with mid-tier CPUs.
-The faster the CPU, the snappier your PC’s performance and higher framerates you’ll get in-game.
+The faster the CPU, the snappier your PC’s performance, and the higher the framerates you’ll get in-game.

 There are two main brands for CPUs – Intel and AMD.
 It doesn’t really matter which brand you choose.
 Just note that you will need to have a motherboard that’s compatible with your CPU.
 If you choose AMD, you’ll need an AM4+ motherboard.

 Random Access Memory (RAM) is the “short-term memory” of the computer.
 It’s used to store data that doesn’t get transferred to other forms of storage.
 RAM is so cheap these days I can’t really recommend 8 GB anymore.
 By the way, you can’t download free RAM.

 Rockstar: T-Force Vulcan Z DDR4 32GB – $102.99

 The motherboard is the skeleton of the PC.
 It’s used for all that electrical wizardry that I couldn’t dream of understanding.
 A good motherboard has some nice advantages, such as overclocking, onboard Wi-Fi, or better audio quality.
 Modern motherboards are all pretty good, though.